cckelly/jisho.js/README.md

 const jisho = require('jisho.js')
 ````

-Searching using the API.

 #### `const result = await jisho.search(keyword, getAudioUrl)`

+Search using the API.

 `keyword`: Keyword to get results for.<br/>
 `getAudioUrl`: Should audio download urls be included in results.
 Defaults to false.

+#### `const result = await jisho.getAudio(keyword, types, [outputPath], [fileName])`

-Downloading audio from Jisho.
+Download audio from Jisho.
 It's good to note that the audio will only be download if there is an exact match of the keyword searched.

-#### `const result = await jisho.getAudio(keyword, types, [outputPath], [fileName])`

 `keyword`: Keyword to search.<br/>
 `types`: Array of strings that include audio types to download.
 Can only be `mp3`, `ogg`, or both.<br/>